tthn0/Update-LinkedIn-Project-URL/README.md

 7. Modify the JSON data:
    1. Change `/description` to `/url`.
    2. Update the value of `textInputValue` to the URL you want to add to your project.
-   3. Remove the `trackingId` key-value pair along with the comma that precedes it.
+   3. Remove the `trackingId` key-value pair along with the comma that follows it.
 8. After modifying the JSON data, you should have something like this:

    ```json